 Graham Cracker Gingerbread Houses.
 Easily create gingerbread houses for your children to decorate this holiday season.
 Each house uses 6 graham crackers.

 One of the activities we do each year for our activity advent calendar is to make gingerbread houses.
-Some years I make the gingerbread from scratch and we make elaborate houses.
+Some years, I will make traditional gingerbread houses from scratch.
+Or we will sometimes buy the kits from the store.
+But those can be expensive!

-Other years, we go the simple route and make gingerbread houses from graham crackers.
-This is so easy and fun for the kids!
+Most years, we go the simple route and make gingerbread houses from graham crackers.
+They are easy and so much fun for the kids!

 Supplies: